How to create a lead magnet in less than a day (that actually works)

 To instantly deliver your lead magnet, use an automated “welcome” email.
 Your welcome email not only provides the link (or access) to your lead magnet, it welcomes your new subscriber to your email list, tells them what they can expect from you and starts building a relationship with your audience.

-To learn all about welcome email campaigns, read this blog post: Welcome Email Campaigns 101: How to Create an AWesome Welcome Campaign.
+To learn all about welcome email campaigns, read this blog post: Welcome Email Campaigns: How to Onboard New Subscribers.

 6. Share your lead magnet with the world

 By now, you’ve done all the hard work.
 You’ve chosen a lead magnet, created it and written a welcome email to deliver it.
 Way to go.
-Now it’s time for the final step (and my favorite part): it’s time to build your sign up form.
+Now it’s time for the final step: it’s time to build your sign-up form.

 Let’s wrap this up — your questions + more ways to grow your list